 Yoo-hoo's story began when Mr. Natale Olivieri decided a chocolate drink would be a very successful addition to his Tru-Fruit fresh juice business.

 The drink soon became so successful that a major bottler/distributor began distributing Yoo-hoo.
 Yoo-hoo sales increased and distribution became more widespread.
-The following years saw continued success for Yoo-hoo, especially through the efforts of Yogi Berra and his Yankee teammates.

 In the late ‘50s, B.B.C.
 Industries, who were distributors for Yoo-hoo in the Bronx and owned the New York Nedicks at the time, became interested in acquiring the Yoo-hoo Beverage Company.
 Under B.B.C.
 Industries, Yoo-hoo continued to grow and expand and eventually invoked the interest of Iroquois Brands, Ltd. In May of 1976, Iroquois completed their acquisition of Yoo-hoo Chocolate Beverage Corp. and held it until July 1981.